Skip to main content

 • What are your experiences interacting with diverse populations?
 (Diverse populations include groups distinguished by age, race, gender, sexual orientation, class, religion, and ethnicity.)

-The professional statement informs the Student Affairs Committee of the applicant's background and professional goals and is an indicator of the applicant's writing ability.
+The professional statement informs the Admissions Committee of the applicant's background and professional goals and is an indicator of the applicant's writing ability.
 The content and the quality of the composition will be used to judge your preparedness for graduate school.
 Following a review of admissions materials, an on-site writing sample may be required.

 Requirements for International Students